Sydney-Informatics-Hub/xnat-uploader/README.md

 the screenshot below for an example.
 If you specify an XNAT server or project ID as options on the command line, these values will be used in preference to the values in the spreadsheet.

+### Interrupting and restarting

+When a file can't be uploaded due to a network error, or the integrity check for the upload fails, this error will be recorded in the spreadsheet and a warning will be printed to the command line.
+If you re-run the upload, the program will try to re-upload those files which didn't successfully upload on earlier runs.

+While uploading is in progress, two progress bars will be shown on the command line.
+One shows the progress at a high level, with a step for every dataset in the upload (note that a single patient may have more than one dataset).
+The second progress bar shows a step for every file in the current dataset.

+You can interrupt the upload by pressing Ctrl-C. If you do this, the program will prompt you to confirm whether you really want to stop.
+If you confirm, the current progress will be written back to the spreadsheet, and all files which haven't yet been uploaded will have a status written to indicate that the upload was interrupted.
+If you re-run the upload with the same spreadsheet, it will continue from where it was interrupted.

 ## Finding files